hackerkid/fall-2016/communities/uchicago/community-assessment.md

 ### Goals
 - Why do people get involved in your community?
 -I like to believe its about making a more diverse community.
 Mostly, it's friends bringing friends to try to include as many people as we can.
+I would love to see more diverse avenues of tech to help emphasize this point in my community; currently, we have many financial tech. companies, a few major tech. companies, and a few civic tech. company opportunities on campus.
+I think in particular it'd be interesting to get more companies that deal with art and gaming to engage with our community.

 - Are they students hoping to get a degree?
 -Yes.